jamie-houston/jamie-houston.github.io/_posts/2025-11-07-ai-showdown-planning-perfect-thanksgiving-turkey.md

 # AI Showdown: Planning the Perfect Thanksgiving Turkey

-Every Thanksgiving, I make a recipe similar to this [turkey recipe](https://www.marthastewart.com/353184/perfect-roast-turkey) (thanks Martha!).
+Every Thanksgiving, I make a recipe similar to this [Martha Steward Recipe](https://www.marthastewart.com/353184/perfect-roast-turkey).
 It's not complicated, but on Thanksgiving day, every dish is a dance with father time.

-Everything needs to work backwards from the magic minute (which could be the kids starving or the next game starts...)
+Everything needs to work backwards from the magic minute (which could be the kids starving or the next game starting...)

 A few years ago, I decided to let AI do the hard work.
 But which AI?
 I threw the same prompt at [ChatGPT](https://chatgpt.com), [Google Gemini](https://gemini.google.com/app), and [Claude](https://claude.ai/) to see who would be my new best friend (or at least assistant).